 Norway Maple Tree Info

-Trees can grow up to 90 feet in height and have nicely rounded, compact crowns.
+Trees can grow up to 90 feet (27 m.) in height and have nicely rounded, compact crowns.
 Young trees have smooth bark, which becomes black and furrowed with age.
 The fall color is bright gold but one of the types of Norway maple trees, Crimson King, develops deep reddish fall tones.
-One of the important items of Norway maple tree info is regarding its root system.
+One important piece of information about Norway maple trees regards its root system.
 Roots can become a hazard due to the huge number of surface roots the plant produces.

 How to Grow Norway Maple Trees

-Acer platanoides is hardy to United States Department of Agriculture zones 4 to 7.
+Acer platanoides is hardy to USDA zones 4 to 7.
 This remarkably adaptable tree performs well in either full sun or partial shade.
-While it prefers well drained, moist soil, it is drought tolerant for short periods of time, although some leaf drop may occur.
+While it prefers well-drained, moist soil, it is drought tolerant for short periods of time, although some leaf drop may occur.

 Growing a Norway maple tree may require some training when the tree is young to help it develop a good strong central leader and stout scaffold.
 Plants transplant easily with little effect on the root system or foliage.
 Norway maple has good resistance to storm and ice damage and has a vigorous growth rate.